drunkfly/retrotoolkit/README.md

     51 Franklin Street, Fifth Floor, Boston, MA 02110-1301 USA.

 Please note that the license covers only the toolkit itself.
 Any programs you would create with the toolkit belong to you and can be distributed under your own terms.
-As a special exception to GPL, Author explicitly gives permission to use any generated source files that toolkit may produce in the project directory (for example, files in the `generated` directory) for any purpose, including (but not limited to) personal, commercial and educational use, modification and redistribution, free of charge and without duration and territory limitations.

 This software also includes a bunch of third party software.
 Please consult licensing for this software in the corresponding directories inside `Libs`.